mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

                             -c "init; reset init; program PATH_TO_APPLICATION.hex" \
                             -c "resume; reset; exit"

-There is a NULL-pointer placed for SMIF configuration pointer in TOC2 (Table Of Contents, `cy_serial_flash_prog.c`).
+There is a NULL-pointer placed for the SMIF configuration pointer in TOC2 (Table Of Contents, `cy_serial_flash_prog.c`).
-This is done to force CY8PROTO-062-4343W DAP Link firmware to program external memory with hardcoded values.
+This is done to force the CY8PROTO-062-4343W DAP Link firmware to program external memory with hardcoded values.

-1. Press SW3 Mode button on a board to switch the board into DAP Link mode.
+1. Click the SW3 Mode button on the board to switch the board to DAP Link mode.
-2. Once DAP Link removable disk appeared drop (copy) the upgrade image HEX file to it.
+2. Once DAP Link removable disk displays, drop (copy) the upgrade image HEX file to it.
-This will invoke firmware to program external memory.
+This will invoke the firmware to program external memory.

-**Note 3:** the programming of external memory is limited to S25FL512S p/n only at this moment.
+**Note :** the programming of external memory is limited to S25FL512S p/n only at this moment.